drowe67/freedv-gui/README.txt

  Building and installing on Linux
 ==================================

-To build codec2, the build-essential and cmake packages will be required at a minimum.
-If they are not already installed, you can install them by typing
+First the basics:

-  $ sudo apt-get install build-essential cmake
+  $ sudo apt-get install build-essential cmake subversion

 To install the required development libraries instead of building them
 statically: